 AGGREGATE INDEBTEDNESS (\$)

 Purpose To the Fund or its Subsidiaries To Another Entity

-Unit purchases 924,394 nil
+Unit purchases 728,628 nil

 Other nil nil

-To broaden and deepen management ownership in the Fund, BGI established the Senior Managers Unit Loan Program ("Unit Loan Program") in December 2012, which facilitated the one-time purchase of 121,607 of trust units held by Brock Bulbuck, President and Chief Executive Officer, and Tim O'Day, President and Chief Operating Officer US Operations, to existing Boyd Trustees and senior managers.
-An additional 70,293 units were sold by Mr. Bulbuck and Mr. O'Day on the open markets.
+To broaden and deepen management ownership in the Fund, BGI established the Senior Managers Unit Loan Program ("Unit Loan Program") in December 2012, which facilitated the one-time purchase of 86,191 of trust units held by Brock Bulbuck, President and Chief Executive Officer, and Tim O'Day, President and Chief Operating Officer US Operations, by existing Boyd senior managers.
+A further 35,416 trust units were sold directly to Trustees of the Fund and an additional 70,293 units were sold by Mr. Bulbuck and Mr. O'Day on the open markets.
 Only senior managers were eligible to receive loan support, and only up to 75% of each senior manager's purchase.
 The loans bear interest at a fixed rate of 3% per annum with interest payable monthly.
 Each year, two percent of the original loan amount will be forgiven and applied as a reduction of the loan principal for the first five years of the loan.
 This forgiveness is conditional of the employee being employed by BGI and the employee not being in default of the loan.
 Participants are required to make monthly payments equal to .25% of the original principal amount plus interest.
 Beginning March 31, 2013, participants are required to make additional minimum repayments of principal equal to the lesser of 12.5% of their annual pre-tax bonus or 12.5% of the original loan amount.
 Participants are required to repay the loan in full on the earlier of: termination of employment, sale of the units, ten years from the date of loan issuance.
 The loan can be repaid at any time without penalty; however, the 2% annual forgiveness would be forfeited.
 Units purchased are held by BGI as security for repayment of the loan.
-At December 31, 2013, the carrying value of loans made under the Unit Loan Program included in Note Receivable was \$924,394.
+At December 31, 2014, the carrying value of loans made under the Unit Loan Program included in Note Receivable was \$728,628.

-The table below shows each individual who is, or at any time during the most recently completed financial year was, a director or executive officer of the Fund or its subsidiaries who is, or at any time since the beginning of the most recently completed financial year of the Fund has been, indebted to The Fund or any of its subsidiaries.
+The table below shows each individual who is, or at any time during the most recently completed financial year was, a director or executive officer of the Fund or its subsidiaries who is, or at any time since the beginning of the most recently completed financial year of the Fund has been, indebted to the Fund or any of its subsidiaries.

-INDEBTEDNESS OF DI IVE OFFICERS PROGRAMS S UNDER SE CURITIES PU IRCHASE Name and Principal Position Securities Purchase Programs Involvement of the Fund or Subsidiary Largest Amount Outstanding During 2013 Financial Year (\$) Amount Outstanding as at the Record Date (\$) Financially Assisted Securities Purchases During 2013 Financial Year (#) Security for Indebtedness Amount Forgiven During 2013 Financial Year (\$) Eric Danberg, President, CDN Operations Lender 149,996 133,447 nil units nil Kevin Burnett, Vice President Operations, Illinois, Oklahoma & Kansas l Lender 37,491 31,519 l nil l units l nil
+INDEBTEDNESS OF DI IVE OFFICERS PROGRAMS S UNDER SE CURITIES PU IRCHASE Name and Principal Position Involvement of the Fund or Subsidiary Largest Amount Outstanding During 2014 Financial Year (\$) Amount Outstanding as at the Record Date (\$) Financially Assisted Securities Purchases During 2014 Financial Year (#) Security for Indebtedness Amount Forgiven During 2014 Financial Year (\$) Securities Purchase Programs 1 Kevin Comrie, Chief Marketing Officer Lender 113,074 95,297 nil units 3,400 Kevin Burnett, Vice President Operations, Illinois, Oklahoma & Kansas Lender 31.519 24.931 nil units 1.000 Other Programs - N/A Loridor 01,010 24,001 1 unito 1,000